 As can be seen below, there are a number of principles, and many of these are common sense and there will be situations where, whether as a director making a decision, a co-director concerned about another director’s actions or as shareholder concerned for the same reasons, it will be clear whether a particular action is acceptable or not.
 In other situations, the position is not so clear cut, and legal advice about potential breaches by directors should be taken.
 It may also help to take a look at our pages from the menu on the right of this page about removing or dismissing a director.

-The directors’ statutory duties fall under seven headings
+The directors’ statutory duties fall under 7 headings :-

 This codifies the directors’ duty to comply with the company’s constitution which includes the articles of association, which are in effect the internal rules for the company

-This requires a director, in good faith, to act in a way which would be most likely to help the company achieve success of for the advantage of its shareholders.
+This requires a director, in good faith, to act in a way which is most likely to help the company achieve success of for the advantage of its shareholders.
 The main aim here is to deter directors from acting in a way which only benefits a few or certain group of the shareholders.

-Duty to declare interest in the proposed transaction or arrangement
+Legal obligation to declare any interest in a proposed transaction or arrangement involving the company.

 If you need advice on director legal duties please get in touch with me – this is an area where I regularly advise clients.